Coder-Scoop-Inc/laravel-paypal-integration/README.md

 #### paypal/payment - POST

 Post a fully formed paypal payment object such as the following (more examples and information on these objects can be found at https://developer.paypal.com/docs/api/payments/) to this route.
-It will return to you the paypal id for this transaction and the url you need to redirect your user to in order to approve the payment
+It will return to you the paypal id for this transaction and the url you need to redirect your user to in order to approve the payment.

 *{
   "intent": "sale",